bkjhun/ising_2d_julia/README.md

 **autocorrelation_function** (data, kmax):	*Returns 1- to kmax-step autocorrelation of data*

 **autocorrelation_time** (data, kmax):	*Returns autocorrelation time, which is the first time that autocorrelation is less than exp(-1)*

-## data_analysis.ipynb
-This notebook uses previously computed data of correlation time, average and variance of magnetization, average and variance of energy.

 ## ising_2d_timing.ipynb
 This notebook measures time required to perform MCMC.